Key Takeaways

 The silkworms are raised in silkworms, a type of dedicated building reproducing a warm and humid environment conducive to their growth.
 It is found in abundance in all silk-producing countries such as China or India.

-The country of silk par excellence is China, where silkworm breeding was born nearly 5,000 years ago.
-Even today, China is by far the world's leading producer, alone providing around 80% of total silk production.
+The country of silk par excellence is China, where the breeding of the silkworm was born almost 5,000 years ago.
+Even today, China is by far the world's leading producer, alone providing around 80% of the total production of silk.

 silk is made from the cocoons woven by the larvae of the silkworm, the caterpillar of the bombyx.
 The cocoons are harvested then immersed in hot water to extract the long clumped silk threads.
 These threads are then twisted together to form a single continuous and regular thread ready to be woven.

-The best silk is generally considered to be wild silk, produced from the cocoons of the naturally occurring silkworm.
+The best silk is generally considered to be wild silk, produced from the cocoons of the naturally living silkworm.
 It is renowned for its great finesse, its softness and its shimmering reflections.

 Among farmed silks, mulberry silk from the bombyx is the most prestigious.
-Chinese imperial silk also enjoys an unrivaled reputation.
+Chinese imperial silk also enjoys an unparalleled reputation.

 To differentiate an authentic silk from an imitation, there are a few simple tests: